umich-brcf-bioinf/workshop-reproducible-computing/source/Module07-intro-to-snakemake.md

 ## Build a Snakefile

-To build a Snakefile iot's helpful to use a concrete example and also helpful to adapt an existing script.
+To build a Snakefile it's helpful to use a concrete example and also helpful to adapt an existing script.
 The script below considers the 1868 novel "Little Women", by Louisa May Alcott.
 It outputs a file containing the ranked name counts for each of the four March sisters: Amy, Beth, Jo, and Laurie.
 (And it